 Contact Percy Hughes & Roberts

-Seek expert legal advice from our team of experienced solicitors.
+Seek expert redundancy advice for employers from our team of experienced solicitors.
 Contact Percy Hughes & Roberts for a no-obligation phone consultation today.

 We are based in Birkenhead and cover cases across all of the North West, including Wirral, Merseyside & Cheshire.
 We pride ourselves on offering expert advice that's easy to understand, and we will be with you through every step of the legal process.